rick-r/marriage-figaro-norway/captions.md

 il diavol lo porta,
 ed ecco in tre salti ...

     Yeah.
-And once Almaviva's sent you off on a mission to buying 1000 brown M&Ms, he can be at my doorstep at a moment's notice...
+And once Almaviva's sent you off to buy 1000 brown M&Ms or whatever, he can be at my doorstep at a moment's notice...

 FIGARO:
 Susanna, pian, pian.

-FIG
+SUSANNA:
+Ascolta ...

+FIGARO:
 fa presto
+[stage left. optionally can be on from 'pian pians']

     What are you saying?

+SUSANNA:
 Se udir brami il resto,
 discaccia i sospetti
 che torto mi fan.

+FIGARO:
+Udir bramo il resto,
+i dubbi, i sospetti
+gelare mi fan.

     [either:]
-    don't jump to conclusions!
+    Promise me you won't jump to conclusions!

+    I'm trying not to.

     [or -- literals:]

     If you want to hear the rest,
     Dismiss these suspicions
     that are so unfair to me.

-Udir bramo il resto,
-i dubbi, i sospetti
-gelare mi fan.

     I must hear the rest,
     these doubts and suspicions